What Constitutes Negligence at Unsafe Construction Sites in Massachusetts?

 Violating safety standards from the Occupational Safety and Health Administration (OSHA) and local Massachusetts safety requirements can constitute negligence and create an unsafe environment at construction sites.
 For example, failure to provide necessary protective gear or properly inspect equipment is considered negligence.
 Should this happen, injured construction workers can file a Workers’ Compensation claim.
 Depending on the level of negligence demonstrated by a construction company, Massachusetts victims may be able to recover damages that sufficiently compensate them for their injuries.

-Our attorneys are dedicated to helping Massachusetts victims hold negligent construction companies accountable.
+Our Danvers, MA construction accident and injury lawyers are dedicated to helping Massachusetts victims hold negligent construction companies accountable.
 For a free case evaluation with the Boston construction accident lawyers at the Law Office of John J. Sheehan, call today at (617) 925-6407.

 What’s Considered Negligence at an Unsafe Construction Site in Massachusetts?